Citrus long-horned beetle: Adults

 When newly hatched, adults are not considered fully sexually mature and undergo a period of feeding on tree twigs, or twigs of their host plant, to reach full sexual maturity.
 Adult Anoplophora chinensis are polyphagous, meaning that they infest and eat a wide variety of plants.
 While adults infest and feed on generally most tree species they are introduced to, there are particular trees that are more common for them to feed on, as they promote greater survival.
 A tree commonly fed on is citrus trees, explaining part of the origin of its common name, "citrus longhorned beetle".
 Additionally, a study showed that urban trees, and specifically the species Acer negundo, Aesculus hippocastanum, Platanus x acerifolia, Quercus rubra, and Tilia platyphyllos, allowed promoted survival more than other urban trees.
 This study also showed that, between the species tested, the citrus longhorned beetles preferred the two species of the Acer genus: Acer negundo and Acer campestris.
 Scientists also acknowledged that since Anoplophora chinensis feeds on the majority of plants it encounters, its host range will continue to expand as it infests new regions and discovers new plant species.

-Genetics
+Genomics

-Researchers have relatively recently completed an analysis on the complete mitochondrial genome of the citrus long-horned beetle.
-They sequenced the entire 15,805 base pair genome, which included several protein-coding regions (exons), tRNA molecules, and rRNA molecules.
-Their findings include several conserved intron regions (non-protein coding regions) as well as a mitochondrial genome biased towards adenine and thymine nucleotides.
-They also determined the existence of 12 representative Lamiinae phylogenetic relationships using Bayesian inference techniques.
-Using a best-fitting nucleotide substitution model, researchers ran over two million generations to find convergence points.
-They assessed the phylogenetic tree and divided it into three clades: Mesosini, Obereini, and Lamiini.
+A chromosome-level genome assembly of the citrus long-horned beetle (Anoplophora malasiaca) was published in 2026.
+The genome size is approximately 708 Mb, with 95.2% of the assembly anchored to 15 chromosomes.
+The assembly has a BUSCO completeness of 99.7%, and 23,515 protein-coding genes were predicted.